LSJ Engineering built a steel staircase for Project Q at London’s Thames Barrier in autumn 2020.

 Construction management company Chisholm and Winch employed us to design, supply and fit a steel staircase to the new Thames Barrier control building in south east London.
-The new Thames Barrier building was constructed by Balfour Beatty.
+Balfour Beatty. constructed the new Thames Barrier building.

-This was a simple stair, except that the half landing had to be radiused on-plan to match the RC (reinforced concrete) frame of the wall adjacent.
+This was a simple stair… except that the half landing had to be radiused on-plan, in order to match the reinforced concrete (RC) frame of the adjacent wall.
 Following an electronic laser survey of the curved RC wall, we built the stair to fit.
-Furthermore, Chisholm and Winch had to ensure that the build up of insulation and plasterboard, applied to the RC, perfectly matched the wall behind.
-We trial-built the stair at our works in Shoeburyness, Essex.
-This allowed us to check the rolled stringers were a perfect fit to the laser-cut landing plates, so all fitted the wall without gaps or clashes.
+Furthermore, Chisholm and Winch needed to ensure that the build up of insulation and plasterboard, applied to the RC, perfectly matched the wall.
+Bearing this in mind, we trial-built the stair at our works in Shoeburyness, Essex.
+This allowed us to check that the rolled stringers perfect fit the laser-cut landing plates, and fit the wall without gaps or clashes.

 Once powder coated a rather bright yellow off-site, the stair was delivered and fitted without any issues!

 What do you think of the finished product?
 Although a complex job, our team worked brilliantly to ensure we fulfilled our brief.

 Do you require a steel staircase for your construction project?

 We are open for commercial steel projects.
 Contact the team here, or email us via email@example.com.
 Alternatively, you can phone us on 01702 290 585.
 You can view write ups of our other staircase projects here.